-But, what else do we do in the lab?
 Being based in the tradition of experimental psychopathology, we use tasks that measure specific cognitive or affective abilities to identify how mental illness (anxiety, depression) or risk for mental illness (early stress or trauma, childhood problems, hormonal imbalance) can manifest themselves through specific problems in social behavior, cognitive function, or the way in which we process emotions.
 We are specifically interested in how our brains and bodies respond to such challenges, i.e., whether or to what extent specific parts of your brain respond to being excluded by others, whether it increases your heart rate or changes the way you actually look at people.
 After having identified these specific problems, we want to find good and affordable ways to ameliorate them (by providing you with an emotion regulation strategy or through cognitive training).

 We also always welcome volunteers or people wanting to join the lab for graduate studies on any of the listed projects/topics.

-Thanks for stopping by!
+Thanks so much for stopping by!